Flight Cancellation Compensation in USA & EU

 There are a few airlines that offer extra compensation in case of a canceled flight:

-• Credit/travel voucher when a delay results in a passenger waiting 3 hours or more from the scheduled departure time — offered only by Alaska, JetBlue, and Southwest.
+• Credit/travel voucher when a cancellation results in a passenger waiting 3 hours or more from the scheduled departure time — offered only by Alaska, Hawaiian, JetBlue, and Southwest.

-• Frequent flyer miles when a delay results in a passenger waiting 3 hours or more from the scheduled departure time — offered only by Alaska Airlines.
+• Frequent flyer miles when a cancellation results in a passenger waiting 3 hours or more from the scheduled departure time — offered only by Alaska Airlines and Hawaiian Airlines.

 What Is a Controllable Flight Cancellation?